 Most existing thermoelectric materials exhibit high performance only within a narrow temperature window.
 Among them, bismuth antimony telluride (BiSbTe) is a typical p-type thermoelectric material working near room temperature, but its performance decays rapidly with increasing temperature mainly due to the bipolar thermal transport.
-Suppressing bipolar thermal transport normally requires a delicate manipulation of band structure, possibly achievable through well-engineered extrinsic doping.
-Here we present a straightforward approach to dope BiSbTe with earthabundant CuO.
-Different from embedding CuO nanoparticles that were extensively reported in literature, we observed that Cu and O atoms dissociate after spark plasma sintering.
+Suppressing bipolar thermal transport normally requires delicate manipulation of band structure, possibly achievable through well-engineered extrinsic doping.
+Here we present a straightforward approach to dope BiSbTe with earth-abundant CuO.
+Different from embedding CuO nanoparticles that were extensively reported in the literature, we observed that Cu and O atoms dissociate after spark plasma sintering.
 Density-functional-theory calculations reveal that it is the substitutional Cu at Sb/Bi sites and the interstitial O impurities that induce holes and increase carrier concentration as well as the power factor.
 The increase of hole concentration strongly suppresses the bipolar thermal conductivity.
-To the best of our knowledge, this is the first theoretical demonstration of p-doping of bismuth telluride thermoelelctrics from oxygen.
+To the best of our knowledge, this is the first theoretical demonstration of p-doping of bismuth telluride thermoelectrics from oxygen.
 Meanwhile, the Cu defects and O impurities strongly suppress the lattice thermal conductivity.
 As a result, the obtained material possesses optimized zT over a much wider temperature range with well-controllable peak temperature as a function of CuO concentration.